 Help with loans, credit cards and finance agreements

-You have until 31 March 2021 to apply for a payment holiday, also known as a payment freeze, on a number of borrowing options and finance agreements including:
+You had until 31 March 2021 to apply for a payment holiday, also known as a payment freeze, on a number of borrowing options and finance agreements.

 If you’ve already taken your full payment holiday, it’s important you understand what happens when it comes to an end and what extra support might be available if you’re still strugging.